Clinton-Davis/focus_fitness/README.md

 - Quantity selector
 Lets you add more items to you order
 - Size selector
-Lets the user choose a size if the product has a size, otherwise this will be hidden.
+Lets the user choose a size if the product h- as a size, otherwise this will be hidden.
 - Shopping Cart icon
 The Shopping Cart icon in the top right next to the users username, is all ways shown.
 If the cart is empty it says ‘Empty’ if there are items in the cart, There is a running grand total that turns green and including all the discounts, charges and taxes, No surprises at the checkout.
 - Add to Cart Message